-quarterly restricted trading Α. period may commence early or may be extended if, in the judgment of the Chief Legal Officer, there exists undisclosed information that would make trades bv Insiders inappropriate.
-It is important to note that the fact that the quarterly restricted trading period has commenced early or has been should be extended considered material nonpublic information that should not be communicated to any other person.
+A. The quarterly restricted trading period may commence early or may be extended if, in the judgment of the General Counsel, there exists undisclosed information that would make trades by Insiders inappropriate.
+It is important to note that the fact that the quarterly period restricted trading has commenced early or has been should extended be considered material nonpublic information that should not be communicated to any other person.

-Q: Does the Company have restricted trading periods other than quarterly restricted trading periods?

-A: Yes.
-From time to time, an event may occur that is material to the Company and is known by only a few Covered

-Persons.
-So long as the event remains material and nonpublic, the persons designated by the Chief Legal Officer may not trade in the Company's securities.
+- Q: Does the Company have restricted trading periods other than quarterly restricted trading periods? - A: Yes.
+From time to time, an event may occur that is material to the Company and is known by only a few Covered Persons.
+So long as the remains material event and nonpublic, the persons designated by the General Counsel may not trade in the Company's securities.
 In that situation, the Company will notify the designated individuals that neither they nor their Related Persons may trade in the Company's securities.
-The existence of an event-specific trading blackout should also be considered material nonpublic information and should not be communicated by any Insider subject to the event-specific trading blackout to any other Insider not subject to the event-specific trading blackout.

-Q: If I am subject to a restricted trading period and I have an open order to buy or sell the Company securities on the date a restricted trading period commences, can I leave it to my broker to cancel the open order and avoid executing the trade?

-A: No, unless it is in connection with an approved 10b5-1 Plan.
+The existence of an event-specific trading blackout should also be considered material nonpublic information and should not be communicated by any Insider subject to the event-specific trading blackout to any other Insider not subject to the event-specific trading blackout. - Q: If I am subject to a restricted trading period and I have an open order to buy or sell the Company securities on the date a restricted trading period commences, can I leave it to my broker to cancel the open order and avoid executing the trade? - A: No, unless it is in connection with an approved 10b5-1 Plan.
 If you have any other open orders when a restricted trading period commences, it is your responsibility to cancel these orders with your broker.
 If you have an open order not in connection with an approved 10b5-1 Plan and it executes after a restricted trading period commences, you will have violated this Policy and may also have violated insider trading laws.

-Q: Am I subject to restricted trading periods if I am no longer a Covered Person?

-A: It depends.
+- Q: Am I subject to restricted trading periods if I am no longer a Covered Person? - A: It depends.
 If your employment with the Company ends during a restricted trading period, you will be subject to such prohibition for the remainder of that restricted trading period.
 If your employment with the Company ends on a day when the trading window is open, you will not be subject to any further restricted trading periods.
-However, even if you are not subject to a restricted trading period after you leave the Company, you should not trade in Company securities if you are nonpublic of material aware information.
-That restriction stays with you as long as the information you possess is material and not publicly disseminated within the meaning of this Policy.

-- Q: Can I exercise options granted to me by the Company, or participate in a Company employee stock purchase plan, during a restricted trading period or when I possess material nonpublic information? - Yes.
-You may purchase shares by A: exercising your options participating in a Company employee stock purchase plan, but you may not sell the shares (even to pay the exercise price or any taxes due) during a restricted trading period or any time that you are aware of material nonpublic information.
-To be clear, you may not effect a brokerassisted cashless exercise (because these cashless exercise transactions include a market sale) during a restricted trading period or any time that you are aware of material nonpublic information.
+However, even if you are not subject to a restricted trading period after you leave the Company, you should not trade in Company securities if you are aware of material nonpublic information.
+That restriction stays with you as long as the information vou possess is material and not publicly disseminated within the meaning of this Policy. - Q: Can I exercise options granted to me by the Company, or participate in a Company employee stock purchase plan, during a restricted trading period or when I possess material nonpublic information? - A٠ Yes.
+You may purchase shares by exercising your options or participating Company in а employee stock purchase plan, but you may not sell the shares in the open market (even to pay the exercise price or any taxes due) during a restricted trading period or any time that you are aware of material nonpublic information.
+To be clear, you may not effect a broker-assisted cashless exercise (because these cashless exercise transactions include a market sale) during a restricted trading period or any time that you are aware of material nonpublic information.